faosorios/L1pack/README.md

 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/L1pack)](https://cran.r-project.org/package=L1pack)
 <!-- badges: end -->

-Provides routines to perform L1 estimation in linear regression models and multivariate random number generation for the Laplace distribution.
+Provides routines to perform L1 estimation in linear regression models.
+Estimation of mean and covariance matrix using the multivariate Laplace distribution, and multivariate random number generation for the Laplace distribution.
 A basic set of methods for printing the results is also available.

 ## Reference Manual